-WHRO is offering $500.00 stipends to as many as 50 classes, to participate in the Flood Mapping – Building Resilience in Our Communities project — an initiative to map flooding on school campuses and neighborhoods-during the 2018-2019 school year.
+WHRO encourages local classes, to participate in the Flood Mapping – Building Resilience in Our Communities project — an initiative to map flooding on school campuses and neighborhoods-during the 2019-20 school year.

 Each student must conduct quarterly measurements, submit a final presentation on a recommended or related topic, and submit a signed pledge to do their part to create a community that is resilient to the effects of flooding.

 Requirements are outlined more fully in the FAQ.

 All students need some type of smart device with a data plan (not just a Wi-Fi enabled device) to perform the quarterly measurements described below.

 Upon enrollment, teachers will be contacted by WHRO with additional information, including detailed instructions on how to use the Sea Level Rise app, a sample Student Pledge, training options, and how to submit the requested student items noted below.

 The Quarterly Measurements are automatically submitted through the Trouble Spots feature of the Sea Level Rise app.
 (Please note that students and teachers who wish to participate must have access to a smart phone/tablet with an active data plan.
 Wi-Fi devices will not work with the Sea Level Rise app.)
 Detailed instructions on how to use the app will be made available to all participating classes and training options will also be made available.

 The Student Presentations and the Signed Student Pledges can be delivered in a variety of ways including via e-mail, FTP, etc. Please note that the Student Presentations can take many forms, including but not limited to a PowerPoint, a White Paper, a Video, etc. This will all be covered once your class(es) has/have been officially selected and training options will also be made available.